RS151203/Android_Projects/README.md

 Respecting your privacy you can view the source code here to enusre user privacy and password integrity.

-Thank you app by RS
-Website by UT
+App by RS.Website by UT.